 - Budget plenty of time to complete a petition.
-Start well in advance to allow time for gathering documentation and supporting information. - Develop a plan of action for completing the petition, including developing a timetable for gathering information from the nominee, their employer, and endorsements. - Provide specific facts and statistics directly related to the content included in the petition. - Included dates for activities and results. - Structure petition category responses in the following manner: - o Utilize the ASSP SPY Petition Template. - o Activity: Achievement, activities relevant to achievements, metrics. - o Results of the achievements. - All activities must be within the past five years. - Review and organize the final petition so that each accomplishment is documented only once and under one criterion only. - Review the petition to eliminate these potential issues: - o Irrelevant or redundant information, as it lowers the petition's score. - o Inclusion of endorsers who do not contribute significantly to evidence in the petition. - Citation of achievements in which the nominee did not have a substantial role. - o Overreliance on personal achievements outside of ASSP and OSH.
+Start well in advance to allow time for gathering documentation and supporting information. - Develop a plan of action for completing the petition, including developing a timetable for gathering information from the nominee, their employer, and endorsements. - Provide specific facts and statistics directly related to the content included in the petition. - Included dates for activities and results. - Structure petition category responses in the following manner: - o Activity: Achievement, activities relevant to achievements, metrics. - Results of the achievements. - All activities must be within the past five years. - Review and organize the final petition so that each accomplishment is documented only once and under one criterion only. - Review the petition to eliminate these potential issues: - o Irrelevant or redundant information, as it lowers the petition's score. - Inclusion of endorsers who do not contribute significantly to evidence in the petition. - o Citation of achievements in which the nominee did not have a substantial role. - Overreliance on personal achievements outside of ASSP and OSH.